ZhipengGu/MyProject1/README.md

 **Blog Name:** Blog Your Journey

-If you have node.js installed, you could begin the app with npm install then npm run dev
+If you have node.js installed, you could begin the app with npm install then npm run dev in both backend and frontend

 Usernames and passwords for markers to use: